-Learn more about organizations who are currently providing aid on the ground.
+Learn more about organizations providing aid on the ground.

-Airlink is coordinating with partners and have begun transporting responders to assist the most heavily impacted areas.
+Airlink coordinated with partners and transported responders to assist the most heavily impacted areas.

-All Hands and Hearts arrives early and stays late (e.g. we are still working in TX, PR, etc), and this hurricane is no different.
-Their International Response team is deploying to Abeco.
+All Hands and Hearts International Response Team deployed to Abaco.
 Based on remote assessments, previous work in the region, donor interest, and very high volunteer interest so far, they will likely do 3-6 months of response work (e.g. debris removal and mucking/gutting) followed by 12+ months of recovery work (e.g. home and school reconstruction).
 Learn more here.

-ALAN has been actively monitoring several disasters, including Hurricane Dorian, and is frequently updating their site with the latest updates and needs.
+ALAN has actively monitored several disasters, including Hurricane Dorian, and frequently updates its site with the latest updates and needs.

-Bahamas Red Cross volunteers and pre-positioned relief supplies—such as tarps, hygiene items, jerrycans, and hand-crank cell phone chargers—are at the ready.
+Bahamas Red Cross volunteers and pre-positioned relief supplies—such as tarps, hygiene items, jerrycans, and hand-crank cell phone chargers—were at the ready.

-In the U.S., the American Red Cross is preparing to help tens of thousands of people in the path of Hurricane Dorian as the extremely dangerous storm tracks towards the southeast coast.
-While the exact path of Dorian is still uncertain, millions of people live in areas that could be impacted by wind, rain, flooding and a high storm surge, even if the storm doesn’t make direct landfall on the coast.
+In the U.S., the American Red Cross prepared to help tens of thousands of people in the path of Hurricane Dorian as the extremely dangerous storm tracked towards the southeast coast.

-The Red Cross is coordinating with community partners and emergency responders to prepare evacuation centers as planning estimates indicate as many as 60,000 people in Florida, Georgia, South Carolina and North Carolina may need help.
+The Red Cross coordinated with community partners and emergency responders to prepare evacuation centers as planning estimates indicated as many as 60,000 people in Florida, Georgia, South Carolina and North Carolina would need help.

-Americares intends to deploy a team to the Bahamas to conduct needs assessments and determine the best response interventions.
-Americares has reached out to over 200 on-going partners and continues to coordinate with state and local emergency management agencies and NGO partners, as Dorian makes its approach to the US.
+Americares deployed a team to the Bahamas to conduct needs assessments and determine the best response interventions.
+Americares has reached out to over 200 ongoing partners and continued to coordinate with state and local emergency management agencies and NGO partners, as Dorian made its approach to the US.

-Direct Relief staff are on the ground, monitoring Dorian’s path, and ready to respond as required.
+Direct Relief staff were on the ground, monitoring Dorian’s path, and ready to respond as required.

-Emergency caches of medicine have been pre-positioned already across the Caribbean, Florida and the Eastern seaboard.
+Emergency caches of medicine were pre-positioned across the Caribbean, Florida and the Eastern seaboard.

-Good360 has launched a major humanitarian effort to get critically needed relief supplies to impacted communities in the Bahamas.
-We have already secured commitments for more than $1 million in donated goods destined for the islands.
+Good360 launched a major humanitarian effort to get critically needed relief supplies to impacted communities in the Bahamas.
+They already secured commitments for more than $1 million in donated goods destined for the islands.

 At this stage, one of their most important tasks is to ensure “last mile verification” — making sure that the supplies they are procuring from donors actually reach the people who need it most.

-NetHope is currently setting up vital communication networks and temporary power in the Bahamas to connect response organizations, allowing them to efficiently coordinate recovery and distribute food, water, and medications to the communities most in need.
-NetHope. a consortium of 56 leading global nonprofits and more than 60 of the top technology companies, brings together the expertise of the tech sector with the on-the-ground experience of global nonprofits to create a network for committed, forward-looking organizations to address the immediate needs of those affected by emergencies.
+NetHope set up vital communication networks and temporary power in the Bahamas to connect response organizations, allowing them to efficiently coordinate recovery and distribute food, water, and medications to the communities most in need.
+NetHope, a consortium of 56 leading global nonprofits and more than 60 of the top technology companies, brings together the expertise of the tech sector with the on-the-ground experience of global nonprofits to create a network for committed, forward-looking organizations to address the immediate needs of those affected by emergencies.

-Operation Blessing’s U.S. Disaster Relief Team is moving equipment to pre-staged in the Carolinas, to prepare for Dorian’s impact.
-In the Bahamas, Operation Blessing teams will soon arrive with emergency relief for the beleaguered survivors.
+Operation Blessing’s U.S. Disaster Relief Team pre-staged equipment to the Carolinas, to prepare for Dorian’s impact.
+In the Bahamas, Operation Blessing teams arrived with emergency relief for the beleaguered survivors.

-Project HOPE has deployed an initial response team, including volunteer medical personnel, to the Bahamas to provide health care and humanitarian assistance where it is needed most.
-We’ve activated our volunteer roster of medical personnel for additional deployments and are working with partners to coordinate shipments of health and hygiene supplies.
+Project HOPE deployed an initial response team, including volunteer medical personnel, to the Bahamas to provide health care and humanitarian assistance where it was needed most.
+They activated their volunteer roster of medical personnel for additional deployments and worked with partners to coordinate shipments of health and hygiene supplies.

-Team Rubicon’s National Operations Center (NOC) has been closely monitoring the storm to see where TR can strategically pre-stage personnel, tech, assets, and resources to possible affected areas.
-Teams at the NOC have issued requests for additional personnel to ensure the rapid response has robust support as they await the next batch of storm updates.
+Team Rubicon’s National Operations Center (NOC) closely monitored the storm to see where TR could strategically pre-stage personnel, tech, assets, and resources to possible affected areas.
+Teams at the NOC issued requests for additional personnel to ensure the rapid response had robust support as they awaited storm updates.

 The Salvation Army Freeport Corps is currently the main base for Salvation Army operations on Grand Bahama.

 SBP engages five strategic interventions, which range from hands-on rebuilding work to highly influential government advisory work to respond to disasters.
-Currently, SBP working with partners to procure solar-powered generators and desalination systems, which will be transported to the Bahamas within the next few days.
-Additionally, SBP is preparing to send a team to the Bahamas to meet nonprofit partners, municipal leaders and to assess how SBP can be most helpful.
+SBP worked with partners to procure solar-powered generators and desalination systems, which was transported to the Bahamas.
+Additionally, SBP prepared to send a team to the Bahamas to meet nonprofit partners, municipal leaders and to assess how SBP could be most helpful.

-WCK’s Chef Relief Team is currently on the grounds in Great Abaco and Grand Bahama.
-Chef José Andrés and his team of about a dozen people from World Central Kitchen are aiming to deliver 30,000 meals daily to the Abaco and Grand Bahama Islands that felt the brunt of Dorian's wrath.
+World Central Kitchen’s (WCK) Chef Relief Team was on the ground in Great Abaco and Grand Bahama.
+Chef José Andrés and his team of about a dozen people from WCK aimed to deliver 30,000 meals daily to the Abaco and Grand Bahama Islands that felt the brunt of Dorian's wrath.

-World Hope International (WHI) is in the Bahamas actively responding to the devastation of Hurricane Dorian and using boats to reach people where no flights can.
-WHI is harnessing solar power to produce clean and drinkable water from the sea, distributing emergency supplies, removing debris, and more.
+World Hope International (WHI) was in the Bahamas actively responding to the devastation of Hurricane Dorian and used boats to reach people where no flights can.
+WHI harnessed solar power to produce clean and drinkable water from the sea, distributing emergency supplies, removing debris, and more.